From nationally-known authorities on corporate governance to leading experts on risk management, the Assemblies

 $895 per director*

-*discounts are offered for multiple directors attending from the same institution
+*Discounts are offered for multiple directors attending in person from the same institution.

 "I am a brand new board member.
 I cannot tell you how incredibly important this Certified Community Bank Director's program is to me.
 I have learned so much!"